mnlipp/osgi-getting-started/EclipsePlugin.md

 ![Plugin classpath container](images/Plugin-classpath-container.png){: width="350px" }

 Instead of adding the location of the jar directly, PDE adds the classpath container "Plug-In Dependencies".
 As content of this container, PDE supplies the jars that provide the packages enumerated in the `Import-Package` header of the manifest.
-You can see that PDE could locate `org.osgi.framework` in a jar that is part of the Eclipse Equinox package -- Eclipse's own implementation of the OSGi framework and base of Eclipse itself.
+You can see that PDE could locate `org.osgi.framework` in a jar[^isBundle] that is part of the Eclipse Equinox package -- Eclipse's own implementation of the OSGi framework and base of Eclipse itself.

+[^isBundle]: Again, to be precise, it's not simply a jar, it's a bundle.

 When you compare the manifest that has been created up to now with the manifest from our previous project, there should be 3 differences.
 First, PDE used the project's name to fill in the bundle symbolic name.
 Change that back to `io.github.mnl.osgiGettingStarted.simpleBundle` as this is the usual pattern for bundle symbolic names.
 Second, the version has been filled with `1.0.0.qualifier`.
 We should update the version to `1.0.1`.
 You can also keep the `qualifier` if you like.
 It is replaced with a time stamp at build time, thus assigning a unique version to each build.